 Aquinas Institute of Theology utilizes technology to enhance the learning experience through BlackBoard instructional systems, classroom audio/video displays, the internet and World Wide Web, and a variety of software programs.
 If you would like assistance with the technological resources available, contact Dan Moore, Director of Instructional Technology, at email@example.com or 314.256.8878.

-Questions about your SLU email account or other resources available at SLU should be directed to SLU's Instructional Technology Services at 314.977.4000 or firstname.lastname@example.org.
+Questions about your SLU email account or other resources available at SLU should be directed to SLU's Instructional Technology Services at 314.977.4000, option 1 (not option 2 as the recording suggests) or firstname.lastname@example.org.

 Aquinas Institute Wireless Access